raipc/atsd-jdbc/insert.md

 ## UPDATE Statement

-The `UPDATE` statement is processed similar to `INSERT` statement in that it is converted into one `series` command and optional `metric` and `entity` commands.
+The `UPDATE` statement is processed similarly to the `INSERT` statement in that it is converted into one `series` command and optional `metric` and `entity` commands.

-The `series` command contains all columns referenced in the `SET` and `WHERE` parts.
+The `series` command contains all columns referenced in the `SET` and `WHERE` conditions.
 The `WHERE` clause must contain at least one column.

-There are no checks for the existence of records as part of the `UPDATE` statement processing.
+There are no checks for the existence of records as part of `UPDATE` statement processing.

-New value is inserted if the record identified by the series key and time doesn't exist.
-Otherwise, the existing record is updated with the new value.
+A new value is inserted if the record identified by the series key and time does not exist.
+Otherwise, an existing record is updated with the new value.

 This type of `UPDATE` query is often referred to as `UPSERT` or `MERGE`.